thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dl>
 <dlentry id="product-usage-worksheet">
 <dt>Product Usage Worksheet</dt>
 <dd>This release introduces a new default Worksheet for monitoring product usage.
 The Product Usage Worksheet contains usage data for the product.
 It specifies what existing Worksheets, tables, and Views users search on and create objects from, and what those objects are.
 It also lists what actions users complete in the product.
 You can search on this Worksheet, or create Pinboards based on it, to monitor your users' interaction with the product.
+You can also use this Worksheet to view the underlying data sources for any objects, and any object’s dependents.
 To access this Worksheet, search for <strong>Product Usage Worksheet</strong> from the <strong>Data</strong> tab.</dd></dlentry>
 </dl>

 <h3><a id="may-cloud-developer"></a>For the Developer</h3>